EgoPvP/SaltyNUI/README.md

 ## Support
 If you need any kind of Support, feel free to open an Issue.

-Otherwise you can Concat me here:
+Otherwise you can Contact me here:
 [Discord](https://egopvp.com/discord)

 Teamspeak: ts.egopvp.com (German Only!)